BIB 309 The Book of Judges

 Dr. Malka Strasberg Edinger

 This course explores the book of Judges, a book about Israel’s formative years as a nation learning to self-govern.
 The course offers an in-depth analysis of the stories, themes, and historical background of the texts, as it explores the characteristics and roles of leaders and ideological approaches to the notion of leadership in the book.
-The course focuses on narrative art of the texts via close readings of select passages.
-The Ancient Near Eastern context of the book of Judges will be used to assist in understanding the texts on another, deeper, layer.
-This course satisfies the Leadership in the Bible: Nevi’im Rishonim requirement.
+Together we will examine the book of Judges in its historical, canonical, and theological contexts, using a variety of analytical approaches, including literary, exegetical, historical, historiographical, intertextual, masoretic, gender and animal studies.

 Prerequisite: In order to count this class as a biblical text class, students must have taken Introduction to Bible.
 Otherwise, students may count this class as an elective.